Hassan-Zbib/expense-tracker/README.md

 <br><br>
 <img src="./readme/title5.svg"/>

-> Uing the above mentioned tecch stacks and the wireframes build with figma from the user sotries we have, the implementation of the app is shown as below, these are screenshots from the real app
+> Uing the above mentioned tech stacks and the wireframes build with figma from the user stories we have, the implementation of the app is shown as below, these are screenshots from the real app
 > | Landing | Home/Search |
 > | -----------------| -----|
 > | ![Landing](https://github.com/julescript/spotifyndr/blob/master/demo/Landing_Page.jpg) | ![Home/Search](https://github.com/julescript/spotifyndr/blob/master/demo/Search_Page.jpg) |